 On the air button page, we had the action selected as Bookmark Air 2.
 For the other three buttons, we need to change the action selected.
 For example, on the sea button page, we need to bookmark it to Bookmark Sea 2.

 So now we have our newly-built solution.
-When we control click a button on the home page, we are taken to the content 2 page where the appropriate, full screen image of the background is displayed for the selected category.
+When we press control and click on the home page, we are taken to the content 2 page where the appropriate, full screen image of the background is displayed for the selected category.
 We can use the home button to navigate back to the home 2 page.

 As of May 2021, the current release of Power BI desktop allows the following properties to be set for the table: